munificent/journal/_posts/2014-04-22-zero-to-95688-how-i-wrote-game-programming-patterns.md

 ### The workflow

 I'm an inveterate tinkerer and I knew if I didn't put the kibosh on that, I'd spend all day futzing with CSS or some other stupid thing that wasn't writing.
 So I spent a day or two putting together [a minimal script](https://github.com/munificent/game-programming-patterns/blob/master/script/format.py) that would take a file of Markdown for each chapter and convert it to HTML.
-Once I got it worked, I swore to myself that I wouldn't monkey with it (much).
+Once I got it working, I swore to myself that I wouldn't monkey with it (much).

 Now I couldn't get distracted by design, style, editors, or anything.
 Just me, Sublime, and a handful of markdown syntax.